STommydx/nix-config/README.md

 5. Add public key of `/mnt/etc/sops-nix/key.txt` to `.sops.yaml` and update keys
 6. Run `nixos-generate-config --root /mnt --show-hardware-config` and copy result to `hosts/$HOSTNAME/hardware-configuration.nix`
 7. Clone repo and `nixos-install --flake ".#host"`

+### Home-manager Only

+1. Follow Nix and Home Manager installation if they are not yet installed
+2. Clone repo and `home-manager switch --flake ".#host"`